denniszielke/serverless-job-engine/README.md

 ```

 ## Monitoring builtin and custom Java metrics using Micrometer
-Using the telegraf sidecar we can public builtin and custom metrics via Micrometer, scrap the `/q/metrics` endpoint via a dedicated telegraf sidecar, send metrics to the Azure Monitor managed service for Prometheus (https://learn.microsoft.com/en-Us/azure/azure-monitor/essentials/prometheus-metrics-overview) and query the results via PromQL in Azure Managed Grafana:
+Using the telegraf sidecar we can public builtin and custom metrics via Micrometer, scrap the `/q/metrics` endpoint via a dedicated telegraf sidecar, send metrics to the Azure Monitor and query the results via Azure Managed Grafana:
 ![](/img/graph.png)